 Henry Anderson is the author of “The Mouth” and occasional blogger.

 Henry’s latest posts are short stories.
 In “The Spa” – a terminally-ill journalist searches for meaning in a haunted village.
 In “The Escape from Stygia” explorers attempt to drill their way to the centre of the earth.
 In “Leviathan” a self-styled “gentleman adventurer” confronts an ancient mystery.

 Before that he argued that Edgar Allan Poe’s first literary detective was not the famous Auguste Dupin but a bewildered man unable to solve a massive mystery.

-A complete list of all Henry’s posts is available here.
+A complete list of all Henry’s posts can be found here.

 Henry’s first novel The Mouth is out now.